-3 Move to a position facing the rear panel of the keyboard, and remove the screws from the Plug-in board cover at the bottom left with a coin or phillips screwdriver (six flat-head screws only).
+- Turn the keyboard power off, and disconnect the power cord.
+Also, if the keyboard is connected with other external device(s), disconnect the device(s). - 2 Move to a position facing the rear panel of the keyboard, and remove the screws from the Plug-in board cover at the bottom center side with a coin or a Phillips screwdriver (three SILVER screws only).
 Do not remove the other screws.